Dive into Summer PD – and Lots More!

 We have suggestions to spur your cogitation and avoid any professional “summer slide.”
 Plus have some fun along the way.

 In 21 Deep Dives Good for Summer PD Reading MiddleWeb has pulled together a diverse set of deep-dive PD articles you might have missed.
 They’re insightful, informative and actionable!

 Anticipating some deep relaxation?
 Ready for neural stimulation?
-If you’re looking for just the right professional read, don’t miss MiddleWeb’s large collection of book reviews – now well over 200 – arranged by category (or you can just browse).
+If you’re looking for just the right professional read, don’t miss MiddleWeb’s large collection of book reviews – now over 1000.

 Want to be a MiddleWeb reviewer yourself?
 You can select a professional book from our current list and send us your review before summer’s end.
 Find the details here.